 \subsection{Quantum digital signatures}

-The QDS scheme using CV heterodyne measurements was suggested in~\cite{Croal2016} and consists of two stages, namely the distribution stage, and the messaging stage.
-In the distribution stage, the sender, Alice, selects sequences of non-orthogonal quantum states for encoding a message bit, which forms the public keys.
+A QDS scheme using CV heterodyne measurements suggested by~\cite{Croal2016} consists of two stages, namely, the distribution stage and the messaging stage.
+In the \textit{distribution} stage, the sender Alice selects sequences of nonorthogonal quantum states for encoding a message bit that forms the public keys.
 The classical information on the state sequences forms the private keys.
-Alice sends the public keys to two remote parties, Bob, and Charlie, over the respective quantum channels, as shown in Fig. \ref{fig:QDS}.
+Alice sends the public keys to two remote parties Bob and Charlie over the respective quantum channels, as shown in Fig. \ref{fig:QDS}.
 Bob and Charlie perform heterodyne measurements on the incoming quantum signals, hence obtaining the partial information on the public keys (eliminating the less probable quantum states according to the measurement results), which concludes the distribution stage.
-In the messaging stage, Alice sends a message to Bob or Charlie along with the corresponding private key.
-The message recipient checks if the private key sufficiently matches the previously obtained public key, which excludes the message forgery (when one of the remote parties fakes a message as originating from Alice).
+In the \textit{messaging} stage, Alice sends a message to Bob or Charlie along with the corresponding private key.
+The message recipient determines whether the private key sufficiently matches the previously obtained public key, which excludes the message forgery (when one of the remote parties fakes a message as originating from Alice).
 The protocol also enables message forwarding when the new recipient checks for mismatches with his measurement records and involves symmetrization to exclude repudiation by Alice (when Bob and Charlie disagree on the authenticity of a message), which relies on QKD established between the recipients.
-The mismatch threshold for acceptance of a forwarded message is then less strict compared to the direct messages received from Alice.
+The mismatch threshold for accepting a forwarded message is then less strict compared to the direct messages received from Alice.

-Assuming collective attacks by dishonest parties and an otherwise authenticated quantum channel, the probabilities of the successful repudiation or forgery, as well as the probability of the protocol failure, can be bounded from the protocol parameters.
+Assuming collective attacks by dishonest parties and an otherwise authenticated quantum channel, the probability of a successful repudiation or forgery, as well as the probability of a protocol failure, can be bounded from the protocol parameters.
 The probability of repudiation is bounded as

 where $S_C$ and $S_B$ are Charlie's and Bob's acceptance thresholds, respectively.
 The probability of forgery is bounded as

 where $C_\text{min}$ is the minimum probability that an honest party will detect an error in an individual signature element coming from the forger.
 Finally, the probability of the protocol failure is bounded as